10 FAQ’s about dog feeding guidelines

 How accurate are the feeding guidelines on my dog food label?

 Pet food ingredients must be listed on the label in descending order by weight.
 The first 3-4 ingredients should be given in a percentage to indicate the quantity.
 However, this weight includes the moisture in the ingredient, which makes it tricky to interpret.
 Similar materials listed as separate ingredients may outweigh other ingredients that precede them on the list of ingredients.
 All of these factors should be taken into account when deciding the quantity of food that you give your dog.

 How should I determine what to feed my dog?

 Dogs that gulp their food down too quickly tend to take in large amounts of air whilst eating which can cause stomach and digestive system upset.
-This can be avoided by placing a large object such a ball in the bowl to encourage him to take smaller bites, or there are some “slow-feeding bowls” available that have built-in obstructions and cause the food to be released slowly.
+This can be avoided by placing a large object such a ball in the bowl to encourage him to take smaller bites, or there are some treat dispenser toys available that have built-in obstructions and cause the food to be released slowly.
 If you have more than one pet, feed them separately to reduce competition for food.

 How should I go about introducing a different food to my dog’s diet?